empa-scientific-it/openbis/docs/software-developer-documentation/server-side-extensions/core-plugins.md

 ## Using Java libraries in Core Plugins

 OpenBIS allows you to include Java libraries in core plugin folders.
-The \*.jar files have to be stored in "<code plugin folder>/lib" folder.
+The \*.jar files have to be stored in `<code plugin folder>/lib` folder.
 For instance, in order to use "my-lib.jar" in "my-dropbox" a following file structure is needed:

 **service.properties**